 Student Success - Success of Developmental Students in Gateway Courses

 Success of Developmental Students in Gateway Math measures students who successfully completed developmental math in the given fall semester and subsequently successfully completed college-level math before the end of the following fall semester.
-Harper’s success rate increased to a high of 92.7% in fall 2016, but since then has decreased to 82.1% in fall 2019.
-The current success rate remains higher than earlier rates and well above the improvement target of 73.0-74.0%.
+Harper’s success rate has been above the improvement target of 73.0-74.0% since fall of 2016, and while this percentage has fluctuated, in fall 2020, the success rate reached a high of 98.4%, surpassing the 2020 target.

 Improvement = 73.0-74.0%

 Success of Developmental Students in Gateway English measures students who successfully completed developmental writing in the given fall semester and subsequently successfully completed a college-level English course before the end of the following fall semester.
-While Harper’s success rate has fluctuated, in fall 2018 it increased to 75.4% which was above the 64.5% success rate for fall 2017.
-This percentage however is still below the improvement target of 77.0-78.0%.
+Harper’s success rate has varied over the last several years and in fall 2019 the success rate was 71.0%.
+This percentage is below the improvement target of 77.0-78.0%, therefore the target was not achieved.
+Students who successfully completed developmental English in fall 2019, enrolled in gateway English in spring, summer, or fall 2020.
+These semesters were impacted by COVID-19 and the transition to online courses may have impacted success rates.

 Improvement = 77.0-78.0%

 Success in 0-15 Courses measures success rates (C or higher) of students enrolled in the identified high enrollment and lower than average success rate courses, known as the 0-15 courses, during the given fall semester.
-Success in these courses increased in fall 2019 to 70.6% and is above the improvement target of 68.0-69.0%.
+Success in these courses has remained relatively stable and in fall 2020, the success rate for the original set of 0-15 courses was 69.5%, achieving the improvement target of 68.0-69.0%.

-In early 2018, the success rates in large enrollment courses were analyzed to determine if new courses need focused attention.
+In early 2018, the success rates in large enrollment courses were analyzed to determine if new courses needed focused attention.
 As a result, an updated 0-15 course list was created, allowing Harper to focus on the current high-enrollment, lower than average success courses.
-The 2020 target has been set for the “original” 0-15 courses, however the “updated” 0-15 courses has been included since 2018.
+The 2020 target had been set for the “original” 0-15 courses, however the “updated” 0-15 courses were included from 2018 forward.

 Improvement = 68.0-69.0%